aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Aptos Wallet

-Before starting this tutorial, you'll need a chrome extension wallet to interact with the dapp, such as, the the [Petra wallet extension](https://petra.app).
+Before starting this tutorial, you'll need a chrome extension wallet to interact with the dapp, such as, the [Petra wallet extension](https://petra.app).

 If you haven't installed the Petra wallet extension before:
 1. Open the Wallet and click **Create a new wallet**.
 Then click **Create account** to create an Aptos Account.